delucks/pbnj/README.md

 | s/{regex}/{regex}/ | Apply a regex to the last message a user sent | Both |
 | .ping {hostname} | Ping, and display statistics, to host. (needs rate limiting) | Channel |
 | .search {-engine google} {search term} | perform a search and send back the top n results | Private |

-## Name?

-Yeah I know it's weird.
-Initially I just called this "bot", but as it grew it requried a name, so I called it "peanut-butter-jelly bot" as it should be as easy to create an IRC bot with this library as it is to create a PB&J sammich.
-Inspired by the terseness of the IRC protocol, I shortened it to "pbjbt", then changed it to "pbnj" for readability or something.

 ## License